Tsutomu Kanai Award

-The Tsutomu Kanai Award was established by the IEEE Computer Society in 1997 by an endowment from Hitachi Ltd., and named in honor of Dr. Tsutomu Kanai, who served as Hitachi’s president for 30 years.
+The Tsutomu Kanai Award was established by the IEEE Computer Society in 1997 by an endowment from Hitachi, and named in honor of Tsutomu Kanai, who served as Hitachi's president for 30 years.

+Overview

 The Kanai Award may be presented annually upon the recommendation of the Kanai Award subcommittee, endorsement of the Awards Committee and approval of the Board of Governors.
 The Kanai Award recognized major contributions to the state-of-the-art distributed computing systems and their applications.
 The award consisted of a crystal model, a certificate, and $10,000.

 In the evaluation process, the following criteria were considered: seminal nature of the achievements, practical impact, breadth and depth of contributions, and quality of the nomination.
-Ken Thompson was the first Tsutomu Award winner in 1999 and Beng Chin Ooi was the last, in 2012.
-The award was discontinued afterwards.
+Ken Thompson was the first Tsutomu Award winner in 1999 and Beng Chin Ooi was the last, in 2012; the award was discontinued afterwards.